I REALLY didn’t want to write this article… “Can’t we all just get along?”

 “Describes most of the preppers I’ve come across.
 And what’s with all of the toilet paper?!?!
 Seriously?
 Stock piling toilet paper?”

 I commented on the Facebook post.
-I had something eloquent planned but it came out like this…
+I had something, really, eloquent planned but it came out like this…

 “Judgmental much?
 This is why preppers hate each other.
 Finger pointing and name calling.
 I don’t care how you prep.
 I don’t care why you prep.
 I don’t care how you dress.
 Just work a solid plan and be sure to cover the basics”